cdransf/cd-11ty/src/posts/2023/building-my-now-page-using-eleventy.md

 }
 ```

-Rather than dealing with a an API that returns JSON, I'm transforming the RSS feed that Oku exposes for my currently reading collection, using [@extractis/feed-extractor](https://www.npmjs.com/package/@extractus/feed-extractor) to transform the XML into JSON and leveraging Eleventy's [@11ty/eleventy-fetch](https://www.npmjs.com/package/@11ty/eleventy-fetch) package for caching.
+Rather than dealing with an API that returns JSON, I'm transforming the RSS feed that Oku exposes for my currently reading collection, using [@extractis/feed-extractor](https://www.npmjs.com/package/@extractus/feed-extractor) to transform the XML into JSON and leveraging Eleventy's [@11ty/eleventy-fetch](https://www.npmjs.com/package/@11ty/eleventy-fetch) package for caching.
 Because I'm simply rendering a list of what I'm reading, the liquid templating is a bit simpler:

 {% raw %}